 The Headteacher will ask to meet you for a discussion of the problem.
 Again you may take a friend or someone else with you if you wish.
-The Headteacher will conduct a full investigation of the complaint and may interview any members of staff or pupils involved.
-You will receive a written response to your complaint.
+The Headteacher will conduct a full June 2020

 If you are still unhappy